metaplex-foundation/developer-hub/src/pages/core/guides/onchain-ticketing-with-appdata.md

 The main differences in the account struct are:
 - The ticket account is already initialized so we can deserialize it as a `BaseAssetV1` asset where we can check that the `update_authority` is the event collection and that the owner of the asset is the `owner` account.
 - We require for both the `owner` and the `venue_authority` to be signer to ensure the scan is authenticated by both party and error-free.
+The application will create a transaction, partially signed by the `venue_authority` and broadcast it so the `owner` of the ticket can sign it and send it

 In the instruction we start with a sanity check to see if there is any data inside of the Appdata plugin because if there is, the ticket would’ve been already scanned.